 Whether you need a licence, permit or registration, depends on the level of risk and type of activity.
 The Permissions proposal pathway guideline (publication 1995) can help you work out which permission you need and how to apply.

-From July 1 some activities that didn’t need our authorisation will need a permission.
-For example, you will need a registration if your activity involves:
+From July 1 2021, some activities that didn't need our authorisation now need a permission because of the risk they could pose.
+For example:

 - small-scale tyre waste storage

 - dry cleaning.

 Most of the waste industry needs a permission.
 This includes: